Mathematical operators and symbols in Unicode: Miscellaneous Symbols and Arrows block

+The math subset of this block is U+2B30–U+2B44, U+2B47–U+2B4C.

 Combining Diacritical Marks for Symbols block

 The Combining Diacritical Marks for Symbols block contains arrows, dots, enclosures, and overlays for modifying symbol characters.

 The math subset of this block is U+20D0–U+20DC, U+20E1, U+20E5–U+20E6, and U+20EB–U+20EF.

 Arabic Mathematical Alphabetic Symbols block

 The Arabic Mathematical Alphabetic Symbols block (U+1EE00–U+1EEFF) contains characters used in Arabic mathematical expressions.

 Characters in other blocks

 Mathematical characters also appear in other blocks.
-Below is a list of these characters as of Unicode version 15.0:
+Below is a list of these characters as of Unicode version :